downshift-js/downshift/README.md

 future and prefer to share `React` logic via hooks.

 The `README` on this page convers only the component while each hook has its own `README` file.
-Check [below](#the-react-hooks-api) for links to each.
-Both the component and the hooks are similar in many concepts so you can always switch between the documentation in order to find information.
+Check the [hooks section](#the-react-hooks-api) for links to each.
+Both the component and the hooks are similar in many concepts so you can always switch between the documentation pages in order to find information.

 ### Downshift component